 Q: Is it called a turtle, a tortoise, or a terrapin?

-A: Coloquially, the answer varies, depending on where you live.
-Generally in the United States, a turtle is a shelled reptile that lives most (or part) of the time in water.
-A tortoise is a shelled reptile that lives exclusively on land and has elephant-like feet.
-A terrapin is usually reserved for one specific species of turtle - the Diamondback Terrapin.
-Some other countries refer to any turtle in water as a terrapin and any turtle on land as a tortoise.
+A: Colloquially, the answer varies, depending on where you live.
+Generally in the United States, a TURTLE is a shelled reptile that lives most (or part) of the time in water.
+A TORTOISE is a shelled reptile that lives exclusively on land and has elephant-like feet.
+In the US, the term TERRAPIN is usually reserved for one specific species of turtle - the Diamondback Terrapin.
+Some other countries refer to any turtle in the ocean as turtle, any turtle in freshwater as a terrapin, and any turtle on land as a tortoise.
 So, these terms can be regionally specific.

 Below, you'll see some examples of how we classify turtles, tortoises, and terrapins here in Mississippi.
 (And even here, these terms can be relative based on region.
 I've heard some folks from the Great Generation refer to box turtles as "tomata eatin terrapins".)